raftco/wp-prelaunchr/README.md

 No, sorry not by default and we don't plan on adding default support for more in the near future.

 It's been general accepted (and I believe proven)that more fields dramatically kills conversion rate.
-Causing people to stop and think will not allow your campaign to become viral.
+Causing people to stop and think will not help your campaign be shared.

 ### I’m concerned about duplicate pages for SEO